Info & Pricing

 FYI: Week Day pricing is cheaper because you get the full experience of kayaking, which sometimes means helping get your kayak to the water, the possibility of not having someone at the end point to assist you in getting out of your kayak, or even helping load your kayak onto the trailer!
 We’ll let you in on a little secret, though: the week days are not as busy and therefore much more peaceful and enjoyable.
 Don’t worry, you can thank us by helping 🙂

-· Paddle the Historic Augusta Canal down to the Lake Olmstead boat ramp where we meet you.
-This route is our most common route, it is just over 5 miles long and generally takes people about 2 hours.
-The nice, mellow current of the canal makes this route perfect for beginners with no rocks or rapids, just a nice easy float until your turn off into Lake Olmstead where you’ll paddle about a half a mile down the left hand side of the lake to the boat ramp and parking lot.
+· Paddle the Historic Augusta Canal down to the Mill Village Trailhead where we meet you.
+This route is our most common route, it is roughly 5 miles long and generally takes people about 2 hours.
+The nice, mellow current of the canal makes this route perfect for beginners with no rocks or rapids, just a nice easy float down the canal under two major traffic bridges (I-20 is two miles down, Riverwatch is 4 miles down) and just past the second set of locks where you can get pass through via the left open lock, and then the pick up location is just before the next bridge (Eve street) on the right just before the Kroc Center and King Mill.
 We pick up our Kayaks for free and charge; shuttle price is per person.
 Shuttle is always free for military (both currently serving or former) as long as they show their military ID; shuttle is also free for kids 15&under.
-You can always avoid the shuttle price if you drop a car off at the Lake Olmstead Park, the address is 2200 Broad St, Augusta, Ga, 30904 but be sure you park your car in the lower lot closest to the boat ramp and dock; just a friendly reminder- don’t forget your keys to the vehicle you park at the lake!
+You can always avoid the shuttle price if you drop a car off at the Mill Village Trailhead, the address is 109 Eve St, Augusta, Ga, 30904 and there is a gravel lot right alongside the canal and a paved trail; just a friendly reminder- don’t forget your keys to the vehicle you park at the endpoint!
 We can also pick up at the Walton Rehab Center (where the canal ends) if you let us know in advance!

-We also have guided river tours as well as moonlight paddles once a month, Click Here for special events calendar, as well as for frequently asked questions!
+We also have guided river tours as well as moonlight paddles once a month, as well as other events happening daily!
+Click Here for special events calendar!

 LOOKING FOR SOMETHING A LITTLE MORE EXHILARATING??
 Rent a jet ski at our second location inside the Wildwood Park!
 Learn more at Kegcreekwatersports.com